richelbilderbeek/teaching/docs/papers/flat_course_fee/appendix.md

 the extent of which is
 shown in [appendix 1](appendix_1.md)

-## A flat course fee increases attendance and other positive effects

-The idea behind a flat course fee is to increase attendance (i.e. the percentage of people that have registered that actually attends the course): if a learner has paid 1000 SEK before attending (and it cannot be refunded after 3 weeks before the course starts), this should motivate him/her to actually attend.

-At first glance, a flat course fee like a good idea to increase course attendance.
-Here I assume a flat course fee increases course attendance to 100, although similar-but-different setups hint that this assumption is false  `[Bhayani et al., 2021][Ketel et al., 2016]`.
-Having (close to) 100% course attendance solves multiple problems:

-- **A fee is more fair to the rejected participants**, i.e. those that could not attend when a course has reached capacity, as there will be less empty (virtual) chairs that they themselves could have occupied
-- **A fee helps schedule the right amount of teaching assistants**: as it is predicted to have a higher course attendance.
-  This may help course coordinators

-## A flat course fee impacts others negatively

-However, there are also some drawbacks to having a flat course fee to be able to more reliably estimate attendance:

-- **A fee means the course is no longer open for all**:
-  This effects all teachers that care that their courses are open to all, even to those registrants with little financial resources.
-  It would mean that NBIS online training will benefit mostly those that can afford them.
-- **A fee solves a non-existing problem**: the are courses that deal with this uncertainty by *estimating* attendance.
-  Those courses will have a lower number of participants due to a problem that is non-existing for them.
-- **A fee misaligns with our mission**: instead of helping our participants to do 'research otherwise not possible', we put an administrative burden on them to secure a course fee
-- **A fee punishes registrants that cancel for the right reason**:
-  Participants can have good reasons to cancel a course (even last-minute!) and now have to unjustly pay a fee for a course they (rightfully) could not attend.
-Examples are funerals and accidents involving hospitalization.
-- **A fee reduces the number of registrations**:
-  Not every learner has access to get a course fee paid for them, nor not every learner wants to deal with the administrative burden of securing money for a course.

 ## The effect of management

 The idea coming from management has an effect,